yuvnahr/React_2048_game/README.md

 ---

 ## Customization and Extensions
-- Change board size by editing `SIZE` in `game.js`.
+- Change board size by editing `SIZE` in `game.js`.(this will break almost half the frontend but yeah)
 - Edit tile colors and styles in `App.jsx` or modify Tailwind CSS config.
-- Add features like a leaderboard or AI agent easily; the architecture is modular and clean.
+- Add features like a leaderboard or [SPOILER ALERT] AI agent easily; the architecture is modular.

 ---